KosSashaHelloWorld/Autogodvill/README.md

 Full rework of old project 'GodVillage'

-The purpose is to create godvill autoplayer.
+The main purpose is to create godvill autoplayer.
 It uses godvill api.
 So that means refresh rate is 1 per minute.
 Supports Qt UI elements.
 Feel free to branch.

 ---